kandluis/azuqua-scripts/crawler/README.md

 *Note*: not all command-line parameters are applicable to each method.
 If the parameters are not applicable, then any inputs are simply ignored.
+---
+The `test` subdirectory.

+This directory currently contains unit tests.
+It has not yet been implemented.

 ## Development Goals and TODOs:

 We now some future development goals for this library.

+  - Add more unit tests to guarantee some good test coverage.
   - Add `bingSearch` and `bingAPI` search methods.
   - Add verification on the parameters; if a parameter is passed in that is not required by a method, then warn the user.
 If a required parameter for a method is missing, then fail early and provide a detailed error to the user.